alovajs/alovajs.github.io/docs/tutorial/02-getting-started/10-states-change-request.md

 :::warning Notes

 `abortLast` defaults to `true`.
-If it is changed to `false`, it may cause the problem of status and response mismatch.
+If it is changed to `false`, it may cause the problem of states and response mismatch.

 :::